Shea High School: About the school

-In the 1950s through the late 1960s, what was then 'Pawtucket West High School shared a building with the East Avenue Elementary School, a local neighborhood all Caucasian school.
+In the 1950s through the late 1960s, what was then Pawtucket West High School shared a building with the East Avenue Elementary School, a local neighborhood all Caucasian school.
 After the Supreme Court ruling on Brown vs. the Board of Education, students were bussed to Samuel Slater Junior High School for their middle school years, which were seventh, eighth and ninth grade in that era.
 Students were tracked into a college preparation strand or a vocational education strand, as was common in those days.

 LL Cool J and U.S. Representative Patrick Kennedy made a surprise visit to Shea High School in 2005 to talk about the future and school academics.
 LL Cool J then met with students and signed autographs.

 After a low test-score history for some years, the State authorities were going to take control of the school, but good scores in 2006 averted this.

+After 2010 changes to the No Child Left Behind Act granted federal waivers for schools with low graduation rates upon implementing leadership change, then-principal Dr Christopher Lord stepped down to ensure funding, despite widespread acclaim and public support.